hashin/jekyll-now/_posts/2019-02-15-where-soldiers-come-from.markdown

 If there is some heaven out there, he’d be chuckling at your ineptitude.<br/>
 This petty minds of yours where he’s an inane killer,<br/>
-Always at haste to sacrifice himself at a moment’s notice.<br/>
+A lamb, always at haste to sacrifice himself at a moment’s notice.<br/>
 No, a soldier is much more than that.<br/>
 And you’ll perhaps never understand.